 In Walden’s online accelerated MSEd model, you can gain the skills and professional knowledge required to help diverse student populations thrive in the classroom and beyond by exploring the latest education theories and research-based strategies.
 Combining accelerating and traditional online coursework, Walden’s master’s in education accelerated model offers the choice of six MSEd specializations.

 Courses are taken two at a time during the program, after the initial course.
 In accelerating courses, you benefit both from flexibility as well as frequent faculty interaction, with assignments due every two weeks.
 In traditional courses, you complete weekly assignments and participate in engaging discussions with other students.
 A faculty member provides guidance throughout the courses and assesses all work you submit.
-You’ll earn the same respected MSEd in less time and for less than $10,000—a tuition savings of more than 40% over the traditional program.
+You’ll earn the same respected MSEd in less time and at a tuition savings of 40% over the traditional program.

 Graduates of this program will be prepared to: